 In fact, L.A.'s Broadway theatre district represents the largest concentration of pre-World War II movie palaces in America.

 Many of these theatres began as vaudeville stages, where live acts like the Marx Brothers and Sophie Tucker entertained the wealthy families of early Los Angeles.
-With the advent of film, they were transformed into movie theaters.
+With the advent of film, they were transformed into movie theatres.

 Behind their deceptively simple exteriors, these movie theatres from Hollywood's golden age were breathtakingly lavish temples, and ample proof of the popularity of the fare that of Tinseltown had to offer during that Depression era - virtual palaces where the movie-goer was king.